Montgomery teen on track to be youngest lawyer in Alabama history

 - Lorennah is 12 and a Freshman at Bellevue as well.

-- Thunder the youngest, is being homeschooled at age 10 and is studying for the ACT.
+- Thunder, the youngest, is being homeschooled at age 10 and is studying for the ACT.

-For more information on the Harding family read their book, “The Brainy Bunch: The Harding Family’s Method to College Ready by Age Twelve."
+For more information on the Harding family, read their book, “The Brainy Bunch: The Harding Family’s Method to College Ready by Age Twelve."

-They can be reached at collegebytweleve@gmail.com and you can follow them on their YouTube channel, Collegebytwelve.
+They can be reached at collegebytweleve@gmail.com, and you can follow them on their YouTube channel, Collegebytwelve.

 Copyright 2020 WSFA 12 News.
 All rights reserved.